 The School currently offers a variety of fringe benefits to its employees.
 Some of these benefits are prescribed by law and others are voluntarily provided to enhance working conditions and other protection from hardship.
-As discussed above, if an employee averages 30 hours per week in a fiscal year, he/she is eligible to participate in the School's health insurance plan.
-If an employee averages 25 hours per week in a fiscal year, he/she is eligible for retirement benefits.
+As discussed above, if an employee averages 30 hours per week in a fiscal year, they are eligible to participate in the School's health insurance plan.
+If an employee averages 25 hours per week in a fiscal year, they are eligible for retirement benefits.